North Atlantic Right Whale

 Lifespan & Reproduction

-Right whales can probably live at least 70 years, but data on their average lifespan is limited.
+Right whales can probably live for at least 70 years, but data on their average lifespan is limited since scientific monitoring of the species is fairly recent.
 Ear wax can be used to estimate age in right whales after they have died.
 Another way to determine life span is to look at groups of closely related species.
 There are indications that some species closely related to right whales may live more than 100 years.
-However, female North Atlantic right whales are now only living to around 45 and males only to around 65.
+However, female North Atlantic right whales are now only living to around 45 years old and males only to around 65 years old.
+Such reduced lifespans are due to human-caused mortality, not old age.

 Female right whales become sexually mature at about age 10.
 They give birth to a single calf after a year-long pregnancy.
-Three to four years is considered a normal or healthy interval between right whale calving events.
+Three years is considered a normal or healthy interval between right whale births.
 But now, on average, females are having calves every 6 to 10 years.
-In the last three calving seasons (2017-2019) there were only 22 births, which is about one-third of the average annual birth rate.
 Biologists believe that the additional stress caused by entanglement is one of the reasons that females are calving less often.

-The changing climate, and more specifically oceanographic changes off the Northeast U.S., are key factors contributing to reduced reproduction and higher susceptibility to human-caused threats.
-Over the past decade, right whales began to change their distribution patterns, likely in response to changes in prey location and availability.
+The changing climate, and more specifically oceanographic changes in the Northwest Atlantic, are key factors contributing to reduced reproduction and higher susceptibility to human-caused threats.
+Over the past decade, right whales have changed their distribution patterns, likely in response to changes in prey location and availability due to warming oceans.
 As their prey moved, the whales began spending more time in areas with fewer protections from vessel strikes and entanglements.

-Vessel strikes are another major threat to right whales.
-Their habitat and migration routes are close to major ports along the Atlantic coastline and often overlap with shipping lanes, making right whales vulnerable to collisions with ships.
-These collisions can cause broken bones and massive internal injuries or cuts from vessel propellers.
+Vessel strikes are a major threat to right whales.
+Their habitat and migration routes are close to major ports along the Atlantic coastline and often overlap with shipping lanes, making right whales vulnerable to collisions with vessels.
+These collisions can cause broken bones and massive internal injuries or cuts from propellers.
 Vessels of nearly any size can injure or kill a right whale.
-The faster a vessel is transiting when it hits a whale, the higher the likelihood of serious injury or death.
+The faster a vessel is traveling when it hits a whale, the higher the likelihood of serious injury or death.

 Entanglement in fishing gear is one of the greatest threats to North Atlantic right whales.
 NOAA Fisheries and our partners estimate that over 85 percent of right whales have been entangled in fishing gear at least once.
-This gear can cut into a whale’s body, cause serious injuries, and result in infections and mortality.
-Even if gear is shed or removed through disentanglement efforts, the time spent entangled can severely stress a whale, weaken it, prevent it from feeding, and sap the energy it needs to swim and feed.
-These impacts are another reason that female right whales are having fewer calves and are taking longer to have calves.
+Fishing gear can cut into a whale’s body, cause serious injuries, and result in infections and mortality.
+Even if gear is shed or removed through disentanglement efforts, the time spent entangled can severely stress a whale, weaken it, prevent it from feeding, and sap the energy it needs to swim, feed, and reproduce.
+Chronic entanglements are one reason scientists think that female right whales are having fewer calves and are taking longer to have calves.

-Ocean noise from human activities such as shipping, boating, construction, and energy exploration and development has increased along the East Coast.
+Ocean noise from human activities such as shipping, boating, construction, and energy exploration and development has increased in the Northwest Atlantic.
 Noise from these activities can interrupt the normal behavior of right whales and interfere with their communication.
-Noise can also cause serious injury and death, particularly at close range, or can reduce their ability to avoid predators and human hazards, navigate, identify physical surroundings, find food, find mates, and communicate with each other.
+It may also reduce their ability to detect and avoid predators and human hazards, navigate, identify physical surroundings, find food, and find mates.

 In the Spotlight